Uremic Encephalopathy

 Pathophysiology

 One contributing factor to uremic encephalopathy may involve imbalances of neurotransmitter amino acids within the brain.
 During the early phase of uremic encephalopathy, plasma and cerebrospinal fluid (CSF) determinations indicate that levels of glycine increase and levels of glutamine and gamma-aminobutyric acid (GABA) decrease.
-As uremia progresses, it has been proposed that the accumulation of guanidino compounds results in activation of excitatory N-methyl-D-aspartate (NMDA) receptors and inhibition of inhibitory GABA receptors, which may cause myoclonus and seizures.[5, 7, 8] In addition, alterations occur in metabolism of dopamine and serotonin in the brain, which may lead to early symptoms (eg, sensorial clouding).
+It has been proposed that as uremia progresses, the accumulation of guanidino compounds results in activation of excitatory N-methyl-D-aspartate (NMDA) receptors and inhibition of inhibitory GABA receptors, which may cause myoclonus and seizures.[6, 7, 8] In addition, alterations occur in metabolism of dopamine and serotonin in the brain, which may lead to early symptoms (eg, sensorial clouding).

 Parathyroid hormone (PTH) likely contributes to uremic encephalopathy.[9]
 Secondary hyperparathyroidism, which occurs in kidney failure, causes an increase in calcium content in the cerebral cortex.
 In animal models with uremia, electroencephalographic (EEG) changes were typical of those observed in patients with renal failure.
 In uremic patients with secondary hyperparathyroidism, EEG changes have been shown to improve after medical suppression of PTH or parathyroidectomy.